Egg-03/PaperTrailBot/README.md

 	CONSTRAINT message_log_registration_table_unique UNIQUE (channel_id)
 );
 ```
-NOTE: The following requires the `pg_cron` extension to be available
+NOTE: The following requires the `pg_cron` extension to be available.

 Check with your database provider to see if it is supported

 You can also set up a cron-job via the `pg_cron` extension to auto-delete messages older than 30 days or your preferred time interval